ImAKappa/pftp/docs/index.md

 This short guide will help you go from **zero** programming experience to being comfortable writing in Python.

-Python is a language for talking to your computer.
+Python is a language for communicating with your computer.
 Knowing Python will empower you to:

 1. **Automate repetitive tasks**